Ideology is a system of concepts and views that serves to make sense

-Terry Eagleton, in his book Ideologies, lists a range of meanings:
+Terry Eagleton, in his book Ideologies, lists a range

---the process of production of meanings, signs and values in social life;
+--the process of production of meanings, signs and values in

---a body of ideas characteristic of a particular social group or class;
+--a body of ideas characteristic of a particular social

 --ideas which help to legitimate a dominant political power;

---false ideas which help to legitimate a dominant political power;
+--false ideas which help to legitimate a dominant political

 --systematically distorted communication;